How to embroider on men’s shirt cuffs

 Why embroider on men’s shirt cuffs?

 A subtle touch of embroidery on the cuff of a man’s shirt takes it from being ordinary to totally high end.
+It’s like a fast and easy way of saying that shirt belongs to the guy who is busy doing important things, not just hanging around.
+So, yes; embroidering on men’s shirts gives you a chance to personalize his attire without screaming “look at me”.
 The idea is to have the monogram on the cuff just slightly peek out underneath a sweater.
+It’s an understated touch.
 Perfection.

 Plus this little bit of personalization is so quick and easy to stitch out.
 You can have a totally custom gift for a man in minutes.